 Between October 2022 and December 2022, BC Housing, S2 Architecture and the retained arborist engaged in discussions with City of Victoria staff with the intent of exploring alternative designs to retain the Garry Oaks.
 As part of the exploratory work, the full extent of the root network was identified through trial pits and surface scanning.
 The combined root systems of the three trees were extensive.
-City staff have recommended excavation setbacks of 8m (9m to the face of the building) from the trees and reorientating the entire building by 90 degrees.
+City staff requested excavation setbacks of from the Garry Oak trees and reorientating the entire building by 90 degrees to increase the chance of survivability of the trees.